Phillip stared at me. His blood pressure was up, though he appeared calm, but not like a deer in the headlights.

 “Well, the PM starts scrambling.
 He jumps on his radio to find out what happened to the crew or the materials or the equipment.
 It can get a little chaotic.”

-“Why doesn’t the PM immediately go to the schedule to find out what is happening?”
+“Why doesn’t the PM immediately go to his schedule to find out what is happening?”

 I stopped, waited for ten long seconds.
-“And why won’t the schedule tell him what he needs to know.”
+“And why won’t his schedule tell him what he needs to know.”

 It was Phillip’s turn to wait.
 He was trying to craft a response, but the only thing that came out was the truth.
 “I guess we don’t take schedules seriously enough to train our PMs on how to create them and use them.”

 “So, Phillip.
 Yes, you need to train them on how to put a schedule together.”
 Phillip nodded slowly in agreement.
 “And that’s not all.
 There’s more.” -TF